maikotrindade/maikotrindade.github.io/_posts/2026-01-18-introducing-capitol-trades-tracker.markdown

 - **Generates actionable insights** in human-readable format
 - **Adapts and learns** from market outcomes and political contexts

-### 3. **Multi-LLM Intelligence**
-The system leverages **multiple large language models** to provide diverse analytical perspectives.
-Different LLMs bring different strengths:
-- Some excel at pattern recognition across historical data
-- Others specialize in contextual analysis of current events and pending legislation
-- Advanced models provide sophisticated risk assessment and investment implications

-For complete transparency, each AI-generated insight displays which LLM model performed the analysis, ensuring users understand the source and methodology behind every recommendation.

 ## How the AI Technology Works

 ### The Agentic Architecture